lindbrook/packageRank/README.md

 NOTE: ‘packageRank’ relies on the ‘cranlogs’ package and requires an active internet connection.
-RStudio CRAN logs for the previous day are generally posted at 18:00 (GMT+1) or 17:00 UTC (GMT+2); results for functions that rely on ‘cranlogs’ are available soon after.
+RStudio CRAN logs for the previous day are generally posted at 18:00 (GMT+1) or 17:00 UTC (GMT+2) (daylight saving time); results for functions that rely on ‘cranlogs’ are available soon after.

 ### I - getting started